jionglearningzhang/jionglearningzhang.github.io/_posts/2020-01-31-deep-learning-in-ranking.md

 Thus, the ranking problem is converted to a supervised learning problem, and common supervised learning algorithms can be directly applied.

-While the independently predicted score does not mean much in a ranking problem, since the problem cares more about the reletive position of each candidate.
+While the independently predicted score does not mean much in a ranking problem, since the problem cares more about the relative position of each candidate.
 Pair-wise strategy groups ranking candidates into pairs and then try to predict which one has a higher relevance.
-The major question then is how to define a listwise loss function, representing the difference between the ranking list output by a ranking model and the ranking list given as ground truth.
+The major question then is how to define a list-wise loss function, representing the difference between the ranking list output by a ranking model and the ranking list given as ground truth.

 LambdaRank